 The study of the nervous system is an interdisciplinary enterprise that draws upon a variety of scientific disciplines ranging from molecular biology and biophysics, to computational science and engineering, to the study of behavior and cognition.
 To meet the challenge of providing training for entry into this exciting and growing field, Vanderbilt offers its undergraduates an interdisciplinary major in Neuroscience.

 The Neuroscience curriculum includes courses taught in a variety of departments and schools at Vanderbilt, as well as courses specifically designed for students majoring in Neuroscience.
 The courses include introductory survey lecture courses, specialized lecture and discussion courses, lab courses, and undergraduate research courses.
-Some recent examples: Biological Basis of Mental Disorders, Cellular Neurobiology, Biological Clocks, Psychopharmacology, Developmental Neuroscience, Neurobiology of Behavior, The Visual System, Social and Cognitive Neuroscience.
+Some recent examples: Biological Basis of Mental Disorders, Cellular Neurobiology, Biological Clocks, Psychopharmacology, Developmental Neuroscience, Neurobiology of Behavior, Computational Neuroscience, Social and Cognitive Neuroscience.

 The Honors Program is designed to engage outstanding students in the neuroscience enterprise, not only as a didactic exercise, but also as a progressive, dynamic research venture.
 Students apply to the program by submitting an application and meeting with the Director of Honors.
 Honors students can expect direct involvement in all aspects of scholarship in the field of neuroscience, especially the excitement of new scientific discovery through research and experimentation.